j6turner/pizza/README.md

 -----

-To view the site, either open the `index.html` file in a web browser or simply [click here](http://htmlpreview.github.com/?https://github.com/j6turner/pizza/blob/master/index.html).
+To view the site, either open the `index.html` file in a Web browser or simply [click here](http://htmlpreview.github.com/?https://github.com/j6turner/pizza/blob/master/index.html).

 Known Bugs
 -----

-None as of 03-15-15.
+As of 03-15-15, Safari does not fully support the app, as an extra list item (empty) is created with each order.

 Author